omenlabs/racket-fizzbuzz/README.md

 one is not three
 ```

+## A new control structure

+What if `cond` ran the 'then' part of every true test case, rather
+than returning the 'then' of the first true test?
+Also, what if we
+had a way to always run something at the end of the `cond` like
+`finally` in a Python try/except?
+I will call this `cond-all`.

 Here is the macro for `cond-all` that lets us create a DRY fizzbuzz
 instead of the initial wet one: